Gra8-Git/assembler/FileOperations/FileWrite/README.md

+# assembly
+# Sergio's P.
-Program on assembler language (Open and Read from File)
+Program on assembly language (Open and Read from File)

 "section .data "	- This section for constant information like data text numblers and so on.
 It could be used
 			  outside functions, in the begining on in the end of the program.